Core Mandatory Part 1 Answers: A full breakdown

 Conclusion

 The Core Mandatory Part 1 exam assesses fundamental knowledge and skills across several domains.
 Thorough preparation is key to success.
-By understanding the exam format, mastering core concepts, practicing with sample questions, and employing effective test-taking strategies, you can significantly increase your chances of achieving a high score.
-Remember to utilize all available resources and remain confident in your abilities.
+Which means remember to apply all available resources and remain confident in your abilities.
+Now, by understanding the exam format, mastering core concepts, practicing with sample questions, and employing effective test-taking strategies, you can significantly increase your chances of achieving a high score.
 Good luck!